 If one industry upped its Michelin star count this year, it’s food and beverage.
-While 2020 has not been without its challenges for those in the comestibles business (especially the dine-in restaurant variety), many brands have enjoyed heightened sales from an influx of stockpilers, snackers, and kitchen connoisseurs with extra time on their hands.
-That said, competition has also been extremely fierce, and the added heat in the kitchen has made social media for food brands an absolute must.
-From Instagram to YouTube and everything in between, explore the best food marketing campaigns across channels and what you can learn from them.
+Competition for food brands on social media has been extremely fierce, and the added heat in the kitchen has made social media for food brands an absolute must.
+From Instagram to YouTube and everything in between, explore our list of food brands with good social media campaigns across channels and what you can learn from them.

-For brands in the food and beverage industry that are focused on packaged goods, Pinterest should be top priority when it comes to social strategy.
-Because the channel offers images, video, and a huge community of foodies looking for the perfect meal, it’s an ideal place to showcase products in creative ways.
+For brands in the food and beverage industry that are focused on packaged goods, Pinterest should be a top priority when it comes to social strategy.
+Because the channel offers images, videos, and a huge community of foodies looking for the perfect meal.
+It’s an ideal place to showcase products in creative ways.
 The best food brands on Pinterest know the recipe for success is a healthy mix of boards, plus created and saved pins.
 Marketers using Pinterest have a unique opportunity to go beyond the standard advertisement and offer interactive lifestyle content social media users won’t find on any other channel.

 Pinners can easily discover what they’re looking for through categorized boards (seasonal recipes, branded campaigns, and more), save their favorites for later, and share what they’ve made with your product.
 The “add photo” button is a notable feature for food brands on Pinterest—Pinners can publicly upload photos directly to pins of products or recipes they’ve tried so others can see their results.
 Want to generate brand affinity, trust, and interest?
 Pinterest is the space to do it.
 And leveraging Dash Hudson’s Pinterest Insights means you can drive traffic and increase ROI by gaining a deep understanding of the metrics and content that converts.